-@LEGALCLARITYLIMITED

-Important considerations

-Creating a tax-efficient trust

-Theoretically, you can use any type of trust to facilitate indirect employee ownership.
+@LEGALCLARITYLIMITED Important considerations Creating a tax-efficient trust Theoretically, you can use any type of trust to facilitate indirect employee ownership.
 But using an employee ownership trust (EOT) will allow you to qualify for two government-backed tax breaks.
 Firstly, owners can sell their shares to an EOT entirely free from capital gains and inheritance tax.
 Secondly, when a company is owned by an EOT, it can pay annual bonuses of up to £3,600 to each employee free of income tax.

-Appointing trustees

-Once the shares are held in trust, a trustee is appointed to hold and manage the employee share assets on their behalf.
+Appointing trustees Once the shares are held in trust, a trustee is appointed to hold and manage the employee share assets on their behalf.
 Trustees can be individuals, but it's more common to use a company because it offers more legal protection.
 The directors of that company are referred to as trustee directors.
 Essentially, the primary purpose of the role is to make sure decisions are being taken in accordance with the best long-term interests of the business and all employees collectively.
 This includes asking questions of leadership when necessary.

-Choosing a trustee director

-The decision on who holds office as a trustee director is an important one.
+Choosing a trustee director The decision on who holds office as a trustee director is an important one.
 The options include founders or selling shareholders, directors from the trading company or group, independent trustee directors and employee trustee directors.
-There are no hard and fast rules or legal requirements (at least at present), but there are some guiding principles in terms of good governance which you should keep in mind.
+Following changes in the legislation introduced in October 2024 whilst a selling shareholder can still be a trustee director, the trust board cannot be under the control of the selling shareholders.
+Furthermore the trust, and therefore the trust company, must be UK resident.
+Other than that there are no hard and fast rules or legal requirements (at least at present), but there are some guiding principles in terms of good governance which you should keep in mind.
 We can help you here.

-Setting boundaries to avoid conflict

-It's not for the trust company or the trustee directors to manage or run the business - that remains the job of the directors of the trading group or company.
+Setting boundaries to avoid conflict It's not for the trust company or the trustee directors to manage or run the business - that remains the job of the directors of the trading group or company.
 The scope of the trustee director role can feel vague, so it's important to be clear about and formalise the boundaries of power and responsibility between the trading company and the trustee directors.
 This can avoid future conflict, uncertainty or generally time being wasted.

-Changes in accountability

-There's a common misconception that employee-owned companies must act as a cooperative with every decision hanging on the outcome of an employee vote.
+Changes in accountability There's a common misconception that employee-owned companies must act as a cooperative with every decision hanging on the outcome of an employee vote.
 This isn't the case.
 While sale documentation should contain protections for the selling shareholders, it's crucial that the directors are free to make the necessary day-to-day decisions to run the business to best effect.
 However, what does change is they're now accountable to the employee trust.
 Consequently, the articles of association (or shareholders' agreement) will spell out any special protections required by the Trust Co.

-The employee council

-Firstly, an employee council isn't obligatory.
+The employee council Firstly, an employee council isn't obligatory.
 You may decide having an employee as a trustee director or appointing a single employees' representative is sufficient to fulfil this function.
 But in some cases, an employee council - set up to represent employees, acting as a two-way channel of communication between the employees and leadership - can be beneficial.